nast1415/ntechlab_ds_internship_test_task/README.md

 #### Train the model

-If you want to train model or make some changes to the neural network model, you should upload `network_training.ipynb` jupyter notebook and run the required cells. Сomments in the code will help you navigate
+If you want to train model or make some changes to the neural network model, you should upload `network_training.ipynb` jupyter notebook and run the required cells. Сomments in the code will help you navigate.
+Note that the train data should be placed in the folder 'internship_data' if you don't want to change the folder path.

 ## Gender Classification task description